luiscruz/course_sustainableSE/2025/p1_measuring_software/g25_spotify.md

 ### Spotify Accounts
 For our experiment, we used two separate Spotify accounts, one for the native app and one for the web app.
 This was done to prevent previously saved songs from being displayed and interfering with the experiment.
-It is also important to use a non-premium Spotify account for the experiments, because the audio quality of premium accounts is higher and thus, more energy will be consumed ([more information](#limitations-and-issues)).
+It is also important to use a non-premium Spotify account for the experiments because the audio quality of premium accounts is higher and thus, more energy will be consumed ([more information](#limitations-and-issues)).